rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 >   unphilosophical, unsophisticated way and I don't see any reason for barring
 >   its use in the sciences also.

-Steven took a philosophy course from Max Black at Cornell, who whenever asked if something is real, said the answer is "yes".
+I took a philosophy course from Max Black at Cornell, whom whenever asked if something is real, said the answer is "yes".

 Temperature is real; protons are real; the constitution is real; this newspaper is real;
 but real in different ways.